littleraskol/Government-Variety-Pack/lrsk-gov-var/civics_list.md

 [*][i]Uplift (Any)[/i] - An alien empire has meddled in the development of this civilization, enlightening them to the level of technology required for interstellar travel and possibly even modifying them from pre-sapient origins.
 (Start as a protectorate of an advanced empire.
 You will have the ability to select one of a number of unique advantages upon starting the game, including traits normally available only to pre-sapients, other species traits, or empire bonsues.
 Get rewards for enlightening primitives or uplifting pre-sapients.)

+[*][i]For Discovery (Materialist)[/i] - This civilization established early contact and intellectual collaboration with its immediate alien neighbors.
+Finding a common interest in scientific advancement, they decided to enter a more formal arrangement for sharing the fruits of their intellectual efforts.
+(Start as the leader of a Research Cooperative federation with two additional members.
+Members will occupy any Guaranteed Habitable Worlds slots near your home system.
+Start with The Federation tradition unlocked.)

 [*][i]Diplomatic Directive: Discover (Machine Intelligence)[/i] - This machine intelligence established early contact and intellectual collaboration with its immediate alien neighbors.
 Finding a common interest in scientific advancement, they decided to enter a more formal arrangement for sharing the fruits of their intellectual efforts.
 (Start as the leader of a Research Cooperative federation with two additional members.
 Members will occupy any Guaranteed Habitable Worlds slots near your home system.
 Start with the Universal Compatibility tradition unlocked.)

+[*][i]Tradeways (Merchant Guilds)[/i] - This civilization established early contact and exchange with its immediate alien neighbors.
+Finding that they shared an interest in their mutual material enrichment, they decided to enter an interstellar trade compact to enjoy that diverse fruits of their industry.
+(Start as the leader of a Trade League federation with two additional members.
+Members will occupy any Guaranteed Habitable Worlds slots near your home system.
+Start with The Federation tradition unlocked.)

+[*][i]Tradeways, Inc. (Megacorporation)[/i] - This global megacorporation established early contact and exchange with its immediate alien neighbors.
+Finding that they shared an interest in their mutual material enrichment, they decided to enter an interstellar trade compact to enjoy that diverse fruits of their industry.
+(Same as Tradeways.)

+[*][i]Grand Alliance (Militarist)[/i] - This civilization established early contact with its immediate alien neighbors.
+Finding each other to be strong believers in the need for military excellence in a potentially dangerous universe, they entered a defensive coalition for mutual security.
+And potentially joint conquest.
+(Start as the leader of a Martial Alliance federation with two additional members.
+Members will occupy any Guaranteed Habitable Worlds slots near your home system.
+Start with The Federation tradition unlocked.)

+[*][i]Convened by Providence (Spiritualist)[/i] - This civilization established early contact with its immediate alien neighbors.
+Finding each other to all be peoples of strong (though varied) faith, they made a sacred pact to seek the divine together.
+(Start as the leader of a Holy Covenant federation with two additional members.
+Members will occupy any Guaranteed Habitable Worlds slots near your home system.
+Start with The Federation tradition unlocked.)

+[*][i]Uplift (Any)[/i] - An alien empire has meddled in the development of this civilization, enlightening them to the level of technology required for interstellar travel and possibly even modifying them from pre-sapient origins.
+(Start as the "ward" of an advanced empire, a special vassal type with a large amount of autonomy.
+You will have the ability to select one of a number of unique advantages upon starting the game, including traits normally available only to pre-sapients, other species traits, or empire bonsues.
+Get rewards for enlightening primitives or uplifting pre-sapients.)
 [/list]

 [b]Normal Civics[/b]